samfitgen/trgen/docs/Olympic_Triathlon_Build-High_Volume.md

 > valleys.

 #### Workout 2
 * **Name**: Recovery Run
 * **Duration**: 1 day and 16 hours

 **Description**:

-> Run 40 minutes at an Easy, RPE 4 pace with the occasional 1-minute walk-break
+> Run 40 minutes at an Easy, RPE4 pace with the occasional 1-minute walk-break
 > as necessary during this recovery week run.